tomjanowski/terminal/README.md

 that will be used for communication.

-The purpose of this project is to enable access to computers behind a firewall or working in a internal (private) network.
+The purpose of this project is to enable access to computers behind a firewall, or computers that are running on an internal (private) network with a SNAT router.